-The Australian Bureau of Statistics releases the unemployment rate on monthly and quarterly basis, reflecting the change in the number of people employed during that particular period.
+The Australian Bureau of Statistics releases the unemployment rate on a monthly and quarterly basis, reflecting the change in the number of people employed during that particular period.

 Let us take a look into the main components of Australia’s unemployment data: